Summary

 INITIAL PEDAGOGICAL PROJECT

-This trip to Auschwitz could be the highlight of an educational project designed even before I knew that the Shoah Memorial and the Foundation for the Memory of the Shoah were organizing this study tour.
+This trip to Auschwitz could be the culmination of an educational project designed even before I knew that the Shoah Memorial and the Foundation for the Memory of the Shoah were organizing this study tour.
 Confronted more and more frequently with disarming questions ("But why the Jews?
-They had to do something to be held against them to this extent"), I realized that many students do not really understand the magnitude of what the Holocaust was.
-So I made the decision, this year with the class of 1era The one for which I am responsible, to work on the Memory by making them meet one of my friends, Benjamin Rapoport, deported 'racial' and interned from 1940 to 1944, notably at Auschwitz.
+They had to do something to get so angry at them"), I realized that many students do not really understand the magnitude of what the Holocaust was.
+So I made the decision, this year with the class of 1era L in charge of which, to work on the Memory by making them meet one of my friends, Benjamin Rapoport, deported 'racial' and interned from 1940 to 1944, notably at Auschwitz.
 Being able to bring the students on site constitutes an unprecedented opportunity: this is what motivates this application from the Maine de Biran high school.

 - It is a matter of getting the students to question what Auschwitz represents for the younger generations, by bringing out their own representations, but also those of their high school classmates.
 The students will develop an anonymous questionnaire that will be submitted to the other classes.
 The analysis of the answers will lead to the writing of a synthesis: "what memory of Auschwitz today".

 II.
-THE DIRECT EXPLOITATION OF THE AUSCHWITZ TRIP
+THE DIRECT EXPLOITATION OF THE AUSCHWITZ JOURNEY

-- If Maine de Biran’s application is selected for this study trip, the students will leave with a camera.
+- If the application of Maine de Biran is selected for this study trip, the students will leave with a camera.
 They will be absolutely free to film what they want from the camp (within the limits of the site’s regulations).
 They will edit the film themselves[1].
 It’s about getting them to justify their editing choices: why choose this shot or this sequence?
 What do they want to show?
 What do they want to share?

-Back in Bergerac, the film can be shown to all classes, from seventh to final year.
-At the end of the screening, the students who participated in the trip will collect the impressions of their classmates by questioning them through another questionnaire (which must be compared with the one previously collected on the memory of Auschwitz).
-This (or these) projection(s) will also be an opportunity to organize a debate, so that the 1era It transmits to the other students of the high school their own impressions, the feelings they may have been confronted with at Auschwitz and what such a place represents for them now.
+Back in Bergerac, the film can be shown to all classes, from tenth to twelfth grade.
+At the end of the screening, the students who participated in the trip will collect their classmates' impressions by questioning them through another questionnaire (which must be compared with the one previously collected on the memory of Auschwitz).
+This (or these) projection(s) will also be an opportunity to organize a debate, so that the 1era L transmit to the other students of the high school their own impressions, the feelings they may have been confronted with at Auschwitz and what such a place now represents for them.

 In conjunction with this, the students who participated in the project (at least some of them) will work, as part of the TPE (Supervised Personal Works), on the use of the image at Auschwitz.
 From the anthropometric photographs of the deportees taken upon their arrival at the Lager which, diverted from their primary function, have become part of the memory of Auschwitz by now offering themselves to the gaze of the visitor (reminding him that the suffering and death of the deportees were those of human beings and not dehumanized and registered livestock), it is about getting the students to reflect on the use of the image as a part of the memory of the Shoah.
 Memory that they will confront with that of the testimony of the survivors.
 They will also be able to work on the photographs taken in the camps, those taken by the Nazis and those taken by the detainees themselves (the latter having been the subject of an exhibition at the Hôtel Sully in 2001).